MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/debugging-memory-leaks---driver-verifier-detected-violation--c4---0x62.md

 ### Use the !verifier 3 extension command to find out about the pool allocations

 For this particular bug check, the information provided in parameter 4 (Arg4) is the most important.
-Arg4 shows number of allocations that weren’t freed.
+Arg4 shows number of allocations that weren't freed.
 The output of the [**!analyze**](../debuggercmds/-analyze.md) command also shows the [**!verifier**](../debuggercmds/-verifier.md) debugger extension command that you can use to display what those allocations were.
 The full output of **!verifier 3 MyDriver.sys** command is shown in the following example:

 ```
 kd> !verifier 3 Mydriver.sys